 " document is one of the controls included in the regulatory framework for digital government work, which works to activate "beneficiary centralization" within government entities by promoting effective participation based on the availability of information, consultation, empowerment, joint development and innovation.

-To be part of the decision-making process, we enable you to put your best foot forward and share your opinions and ideas about upcoming laws, economic projects, and developmental affairs in the Kingdom, both current and future, before they are approved and implemented.
+To be part of the decision-making process, we enable you to put your best foot forward and share your opinions and ideas about upcoming laws, economic projects, and developmental affairs in Saudi Arabia, both current and future, before they are approved and implemented.

-Government entities are seeking your thoughts and views and those of citizens and residents, civil society, and the public and private sectors on various laws, regulations, policies, strategies and initiatives.
+Government entities seek your thoughts and views and those of citizens, residents, civil society, and the public and private sectors on various laws, regulations, policies, strategies and initiatives.

 You can share your feedback and opinions in various questionnaires regarding the Portal services via the E-Participation Platform (Tafaul) and supporting regulations via the Public Consultation Platform for Laws and Regulations (Istitlaa).
 Besides, having access to consulting and joint development results in policymaking and regulations.